Tusharchaudhary-web/ReactBasics/README.md

 This is the React DOM library which is useful for DOM operation.
 React DOM takes the component and render it on the webpage.

-8) ✅ Question:
-👉 Why do we use crossorigin in CDN script files but not in local script files like app.js?

-✅ Answer:
-👉 “App.js is a local file.
-It has the same origin.
-The browser loads it from the internal server, so no crossorigin is required.”

-👉 “CDN files are external files.
-They have a different origin (cross-origin).
-The browser loads them from an external server, so crossorigin is required to load the external file safely without any security issues.”

-“Local file = same origin = no crossorigin needed.
-External file = cross origin = crossorigin needed.”

-9) what are CORS?
-👉 CORS (Cross-Origin Resource Sharing) is a browser security feature that controls how a website can request data from another website (external server) safely.
-It allows or blocks cross-origin requests based on rules set by the server.

- 10) Why browser needs crossorigin for scripts but not always for images?
- ✅ Answer:) Scripts can run code so need crossorigin for safety.
-Images don’t run code, so no crossorigin is needed in most cases."